CircuitChaos/vtlivesgram/README.md

 If standard input is readable, then CSource::read() is called, which can yield three results:

 * End-of-file on input (method returns false) – program has to terminate
-* No result (empty output vector) – it means that more data is needed and nothing is done
+* No result (empty output vector) – it means that more input data is needed and nothing is done
-* One or more rows for the user interface – they are passed to the CView instance along with the input sample rate and last known timestamp
+* One or more rows for the user interface – they are passed to the CView instance along with the input sample rate, last timestamp and current FFT window name

 ## Data source (CSource)